ayman707-ux/PlayTorrio/README.md

 Step 3: Get Your Jackett API Key

-Playtorrio connects to Jackett using your personal API key.
+PlayTorrio connects to Jackett using your personal API key.

 Go to Jackett’s Dashboard.